Agency logo

 Additional Fish Guidelines: PCBs, Dioxins, and DDT

-• Fish caught in some Maine waters have high levels of PCBs, Dioxins or DDT in them.
+Warning: Fish in some Maine waters are have high levels of PCBs, Dioxins, or DDT which can cause cancer and other health effects.

 The Maine Center for Disease Control and Prevention recommends additional fish consumption limits on the waters listed below.
 Remember to check the mercury guidelines.
 If the water you are fishing is listed below, check the mercury guideline above and follow the most limiting guidelines.